adrirubio/Perceptron/README.md

     %cd Perceptron
     ```

-   - Now move to the '"Perceptron"'
+   - Now move to the `"Perceptron"` directory on google colab
+   - One by one run the following 4 model to train them P.S. it might take some time to train them

 ### Running Perceptron